freddyelgato/JavaScript-Certification-Projects/5_Build a Pokémon Search App/README.md

     - Add an `img` element with `id="sprite"` and `src` set to Gengar's `front_default` sprite.
     - `#types` contains two inner elements: **GHOST** and **POISON**.
 Clear previous content between searches.

-## Notes
-- Complete the first 13 steps inside the `index.html` file.
-- Fulfill all user stories and pass the tests to complete the project.
-- Add your own personal style for better user experience.
-- **Test Delay:** Wait a few seconds for tests to finish; do not refresh the page prematurely.

 ## Happy Coding!
 :D